Eviction moratorium in August? The current update on rent relief and landlord laws

-As of July 31, every benefit provided by the CARES Act has vanished -- unless and until Congress can put together another stimulus bill that renews some protections, that is, in addition to providing a second stimulus check.
-Rent is still due Aug.
-1, but as many as 40% of US renters are at risk of losing their homes if the federal eviction moratorium isn't reestablished soon, according to Statista.
+As of July 31, every benefit provided by the CARES Act has vanished.
+Congress is working on another stimulus bill that renews some protections and includes a second stimulus check.
+Regardless, rent was still due Aug.
+1, during a time when as many as 40% of US renters are at risk of losing their homes if the federal eviction moratorium isn't reestablished soon, according to Statista.

 The CARES Act's eviction safeguard is thought to have helped as many as 23 million US families (roughly one-third of all US renters) stay in their homes during the coronavirus recession.
 Eviction notices are now legally allowed to proceed and evictions can begin starting Aug.
 24.